Low traffic neighbourhoods

 We have made a significant number of changes to our low traffic neighbourhoods as a result of feedback from local people, including:

-- introducing exemptions for Blue Badge holders from bus gates on Shepherdess Walk, Downs Road and Richmond Road
+- introducing exemptions for Blue Badge holders from bus gates on Shepherdess Walk, Downs Road, Richmond Road and Stoke Newington Church Street

 - consulting with residents on plans to reduce traffic in Northwold Road in the Hackney Downs low traffic neighbourhood, and addressing issues on Benthal Road, Jenner Road, Queensdown Road and Cricketfield Road